tasmota/docs/docs/LVGL.md

-# LVGL + Berry + Tasmota
+# Light and Versatile Embedded Graphics Library :material-cpu-32-bit:

-!!! info "ESP32 only and NOT included in ESP32 pre-compiled builds".
-See below How to Compile"
+!!! info "This feature is included in tasmota32-lvgl.bin"

-Supported version: **LVGL v8.0.2**, **LodePNG v20201017**, **Freetype 2.10.4**
+Supported version: LVGL v8.0.2, LodePNG v20201017, Freetype 2.10.4

 **LVGL** (_Light and Versatile Graphics Library_) is Tasmota's next generation display.
 It is powerful, lightweight and simple to use.
 It combines:

-- **LVGL**'s powerful graphics and GUI library for embedded
+- LVGL's powerful graphics and GUI library for embedded
-- **Tasmota**'s stability, richness of features and frugality on resources
+- Tasmota's stability, richness of features and frugality on resources
-- **Berry**'s powerful language similar to MicroPython
+- Berry's powerful language similar to MicroPython

 [LVGL](https://lvgl.io/) LVGL is an open-source graphics library providing everything you need to create embedded GUI with easy-to-use graphical elements, beautiful visual effects and low memory footprint.

-[Berry](https://tasmota.github.io/docs/Berry/) is a ultra-lightweight dynamically typed embedded scripting language.
+[Berry](Berry.md) is a ultra-lightweight dynamically typed embedded scripting language.
 It is designed for lower-performance embedded devices

-## Example
+After compiling Tasmota with LVGL support and configuring uDisplay (see below), you can start using LVGL through Berry's web console.

-After compiling a Tasmota LVGL firmware and configuring uDisplay (see below), you can start using LVGL through Berry's web console.
+## Using LVGL

-## Example - M5Stack Fire or Core
+This example uses [M5Stack Fire](https://docs.m5stack.com/en/core/fire) device.

 Use the following template to define the relevant SPI GPIOs.
-Also set one of the unsued GPIOs to `Option A: 3`.
+Also set one of the unsued GPIOs to `Option A3`.

 The complete configuration for M5Stack Fire is: